ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-intro.md

-Title: Building and deploying static websites using Pelican and Travis-CI
+Title: Creating and deploying static websites using Markdown and the Python library Pelican
 Date: 2020-03-19 21:00
-Modified: 2020-03-19 21:00
-Category: Web development and hosting
+Category: Pelican for website creation
-Slug: web-develop-pelican-travis-intro
+Slug: web-pelican-intro
-Summary: Get to know how pelican can be used to build and deploy your static website.
+Summary: Get to know how markdown and the python library pelican can be used to create your static website.
 Tags: pelican, python, markdown, github-pages, travis-ci, disqus, google analytics
 Authors: Ayush Kumar Shah
 Status: published